ibm-js/delite/docs/Store.md

   * `itemAdded` if an item has been added
   * `itemUpdated` if an item has been updated (its properties have changed)
   * `itemMoved` if an item has been moved in an ordered store.
-By default those functions are updating the `renderItems` accordingly.
+By default those functions update the `renderItems` accordingly.

-The classes using the mixin has two ways of leveraging the work of `delite/Store`.
-It can either listen to the changes to the `renderItems` property or redefine the various functions of the mixin to be notified of changes made to the render items.
+Classes extending the mixin have two ways of leveraging the work of `delite/Store`.
+They can either listen to the changes to the `renderItems` property or redefine the various functions of the mixin to be notified of changes made to the render items.